4-on-4 Volleyball Rules

 A 4-on-4 intramural volleyball team may have up to 12 people on its’ roster.

-Per sport, per season, individuals may play on one (1) men’s, women’s, Greek, or open team AND one (1) coed team.
+Per sport, per season, individuals may play on one (1) mixed gender team and one (1) non mixed-gender team.

 Teams may play with up to four (4) players on the court.
 The minimum number of players required on the court is three (3).